You are in our Global Site

 The following are the replacement instruction of motorcycle brake disc rotors.

-(1) In addition to the driving mileage mentioned above, if the brake block is severely worn and continues to be used, the iron block of the brake block will rub against the brake disc, and the motorcycle brake disc will soon wear out deep grooves, which need to be replaced immediately.
+(1) In addition to the driving mileage mentioned above, if the brake block is severely worn and continues to be used, the iron block of the brake block will rub against the motorbike brake discs, and the custom motorcycle brake discs will soon wear out deep grooves, which need to be replaced immediately.

-(2) Although the brake block is not ground to the brake disc, there are deep grooves on the brake disc due to long-term use.
+(2) Although the brake block is not ground to the motorbike brake discs, there are deep grooves on the brake disc due to long-term use.
 When the combined thickness of the deep grooves on both sides exceeds 3 mm, the brake disc needs to be replaced.

-In addition, the best way to improve the life of the brake disc is to maintain good driving habits and try to avoid sudden braking and sudden stop.
-Diligently clean up the sand on the brake disc, and often check whether the brake pad is worn to the point of contact with the brake disc.
+In addition, the best way to improve the life of the motorbike brake discs is to maintain good driving habits and try to avoid sudden braking and sudden stop.
+Diligently clean up the sand on the motorbike brake discs, and often check whether the brake pad is worn to the point of contact with the motorbike brake discs.

-We Jumpo supply a variety of motorcycle brake discs, which can be customized, only need customers to provide drawings or samples.
+We Jumpo supply a variety of motorcycle brake discs and other motorcycle brake accessories, which can be customized, only need customers to provide drawings or samples.
 Our available diameters are 160mm, 180mm, 190mm, 220mm, 240mm and 290mm.
 If you are interested in our products, welcome to consult online!